PrEP – Pre-Exposure Prophylaxis for HIV

 The National Institute for Health and Welfare released national guidelines for PrEP on 17 April 2019.
 You can find the guidelines (in Finnish) here.
 The health care professional involved in organizing the PrEP treatment should have knowledge of HIV, STIs and sexual behavior.
 They do not have to be HIV specialists.
-Just in case, you can print and bring the basics of PrEP leaflet (in Finnish) to your appointment as background information.
+Just in case, you can print and bring the basics of PrEP leaflet to your appointment as background information.
 In the public healthcare system, for example infectious disease and STI policlinics can prescribe PrEP.
 Generic PrEP medicines entered the Finnish market in the summer 2019.
-Read the Checkpoint section of this website to see how much PrEP costs in Finland at the moment.
+PrEP counseling, treatment and medicines (from 1st of July 2021) are provided free of charge by the Finnish national health service.

 It is important to test kidney function (creatine test), do an HIV test and test for other STIs before starting the medication.
 Before starting PrEP, it is very important to be sure that you do not have HIV.
 A recent HIV infection shows up in the tests 4-12 weeks from transmission, so you should avoid high risk situations during that time.
 After starting the medication, regular laboratory tests including HIV and other STI testing every three months is essential.
+First HIV test after starting PrEP should take after one month.
 PrEP should always be used under medical supervision.

 More up-to-date information about PrEP, buying it from abroad and the generic medications here in Finnish >>